 - Baby spinach and mushrooms, finely chopped and sautéed in olive oil

-Tips: I keep the meatballs simple and mix ground beef with a couple of cloves of minced garlic, a teaspoon of thyme, and an egg, but you could also use a recipe such as these chicken quinoa meatballs or these easy freezer meatballs and just omit the salt in baby’s portion.
+Tips: I keep the meatballs simple and mix ground beef with a couple of cloves of minced garlic, a teaspoon of thyme, and an egg, but you could also use a recipe such as these chicken quinoa meatballs, turkey veggie meatballs or these easy freezer meatballs and just omit the salt in baby’s portion.

 For the spaghetti squash, spinach and mushrooms, chop them finely so that baby can grasp, chew and easily swallow them.
 Don’t be afraid to add a little bit of olive oil to incorporate some healthy fats — it helps them to better absorb those fat-soluble vitamins!